BraveBer/Multiclipboard/README.md

 # multiclipboard
-python project:
-making the clipboard have the functionality of saving multiply texts
+make the clipboard have the functionality of saving multiply texts